• No results

 sweet maid with thine immortal issue7

-,14Who for a veil no
+14Who for a veil no

 bodkin8

-needs, nor tissue15Her
+needs, nor tissue

 alabaster9

-fabric to invest,16For in her naked beauty she shows best;
+16For in her naked beauty she shows best;

 17Come, then, and conquer these infernal fiends,